HarrisSteven/Profile/index.md

 ### Stack Visualizer

-Visualize the dynamic memory allocation in the 32-but ARM architecture with the [stack visualizer](https://harrissteven.github.io/stack-visualizer/)
+Visualize the dynamic memory allocation in 32-bit ARM with the [stack visualizer](https://harrissteven.github.io/stack-visualizer/)

+# Research

+I am interested in computer vision research and am currently part of a group at UCSD working at the intersection of hardware security and vision.

 # Interests

-I enjoy playing the guitar :guitar: in my free time
+* I enjoy playing the guitar :guitar: in my free time
+* I like to run on the beach